safiya2610/opi-dpu-nvidia-adapter/README.md

 3. The adapter converts the OPI object into NVIDIA DPF resources.
 4. The controller creates or updates those resources.
 5. Status from the NVIDIA resources is reflected back to the OPI resource.

+## Design Process & LLM Prompting

+This project was developed step by step by first understanding the OPI design, then identifying the NVIDIA DPF resources that should be mapped, and finally implementing a small adapter layer.
+The process focused on keeping the solution simple, maintainable, and close to the real operator pattern.
+The LLM prompting approach was used to break the task into smaller parts such as:

+- understand the OPI resource model,
+- inspect NVIDIA DPF types,
+- design an adapter-based approach,
+- implement reconciliation helpers,
+- verify behavior with tests and demo output.

 ## Demo